bubonic/readDVDBRChapters/README.md

 filname = chapter file you wish to write to titleno = not necessary unless you are completely sure of the title no

-WHen prompted for the title number after running the script and seeing the lsdvd ouput besure to inpur the titleno with a leading '0' unless it is 10 or above.
+When prompted for the title number after running the script and seeing the lsdvd ouput be sure to input the titleno with a leading '0' unless it is 10 or above.

 # bread_chapters.sh